 - 6.1 As well as being clear about what CIL could be used for, it is equally as important to be clear about the project costs that District CIL cannot fund.
-The following should no longer be considered appropriate spend from District CIL: - Up front funding for feasibility studies and professional fees where there is no guarantee that the infrastructure would be delivered; - Infrastructure replacement or improvements in areas where there are no major developments commencing and there is limited growth; - Infrastructure that is not supported by lead statutory bodies, for example, traffic calming or pedestrian crossings if these are not considered as required infrastructure by the Highways Authority; - Ongoing operational or maintenance costs; and - VAT where this can be reclaimed.
+The following should no longer be considered appropriate spend from District CIL: - Up front funding for feasibility studies and professional fees where there is no guarantee that the infrastructure would be delivered; - Infrastructure replacement or improvements in areas where there are no major developments commencing and there is limited growth; - Infrastructure that is not supported by lead statutory bodies, for example, traffic calming or pedestrian crossings if these are not considered as required infrastructure by the Highways Authority, projects within education settings (including Academy and other school or early years settings) that are not supported by Suffolk County Council; - Ongoing operational or maintenance costs; and - VAT where this can be reclaimed.